Mathematics

 Homework

 Each student will be set 30 minutes of Mathematics homework per week in year 7 and 8.
 This work will be set on Sparx with students following the planned scheme of work.
-There is access to videos planned skills being consolidated, then complete a corresponding set of questions.
+For each homework, every question has an associated video to aid recall (if needed) before questions are answered.
 It is the student’s responsibility to ensure that homework is complete before the deadline.
 If there are any problems with accessing Sparx please email your Maths class teacher.

 How parents can help